MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 description: cleaning
 ```

 are the same thing!
-However, this happens rarely if this entry is used often as autocomplete fills it for us.
-Otherwise one possible solution is to create a `project` with that `description`
+This rarely happens when entry occurs often, as autocomplete fills it for us.
+Otherwise, one possible solution is to create a `project` with that `description`

 ```yaml
 project: chores